Don't Sleep On It: 10 Things You Didn't Know About Ambien

 4. Long-Lasting Forms: Impaired Alertness Still High

-5. Women More Susceptible To Effects Of Zolpidem
+5. Women More Susceptible To Effects Of Ambien

 6. Not As Addiction-Free As Once Thought

-When zolpidem (Ambien) was first discovered, scientists thought it unlikely to cause tolerance, dependence or be subject to abuse like benzodiazepines.
+When zolpidem (Ambien) was first discovered, scientists thought it unlikely to cause tolerance, dependence, or be misused like benzodiazepines.
 Unfortunately, if you've been taking moderate-to-high doses of Ambien for long periods of time, you may struggle with medication withdrawal symptoms when you try to quit.

-7. Things That Go Bump (Or Use The Microwave) In the Middle Of The Night
+7. Things That Go Bump (Or Tweet) In the Middle Of The Night

 8. Prescription Medicine.
 Prescription Needed

 Ambien is a controlled, prescription drug which means on-line sales of the drug without a prescription are illegal.
-Plus, drugs bought over the Internet might be far from safe, and there's no guarantee they actually contain the right ingredient.
+Plus, drugs bought over the Internet might not be from a registered manufacturer, and there's no guarantee they actually contain the right ingredient.

-In 2007, the FDA described several instances where individuals who ordered Ambien or other similar drugs received a product containing haloperidol, a powerful antipsychotic.
+In 2007, the FDA described several instances where individuals who ordered Ambien received a product containing haloperidol, a powerful antipsychotic.
 After ingesting the counterfeit product, some of these people experienced difficulty in breathing, muscle spasms and muscle stiffness requiring emergency treatment.
 Ask yourself...is it worth it?

 9. Making You Feel Worse, Not Better

 Depression is a serious condition that can cause lack of sleep.
-In some people, sleep deprivation occurs before symptoms of depression.
+In some people, insomnia occurs before symptoms of depression.
 In others, symptoms of depression occur before the onset of sleep problems.
 As a result, many people with depression take sedatives such as Ambien.

-However, sedative use is associated with a higher chance of actually developing or worsening depression.
+However, sedative use is associated with a higher chance of developing depression, or worsening existing depression.
 Alcohol use, which should be avoided when taking Ambien, can compound this risk.
 Report any new or worsening symptoms of depression to your doctor.
 Ambien may not be the right sedative for you.

 10. Taking A Sedative?
 Accidents Can Happen